nathancarter/mocg/docs/errata.md

 ## Chapter 8

+### Page 209

+In Exercise 8.10, parts (b) and \(c) were written incorrectly.
+They should be replaced with the following.

+(b) To combine two RGB colors subtractively, first compute their CMY equivalents, combine them additively, and then convert the result back to an RGB vector.
+Redo each vector combination in Exercise 8.1, but this time use the procedure just described to combine them subtractively.

+\(c) Create a formula (the analog of (8.1)) for the subtractive combination of two RGB color vectors $\langle r_1,g_1,b_1\rangle$ and $\langle r_2,g_2,b_2\rangle$.

 ### Page 210

-Exercise 210 should also contain this sentence:  Assume in each case that $\langle h,1,1 \rangle$ corresponds to the RGB vector
+Exercise 8.13 should also contain this sentence:  Assume in each case that $\langle h,1,1 \rangle$ corresponds to the RGB vector
 $\langle r,g,b \rangle$ and write your answers in terms of
 $r$, $g$, $b$, and $p$.